 \section{Computational Results}

 We test our methods on multiple networks, some of which are popular in community detection literature and some popular in illicit network analysis.
 We retrieved this data from the CASOS Public Datasets \cite{casos} and Pajek Datasets \cite{pajek}.
-For the Montreal Gangs data set, which has disconnected components, we delete the nodes that are not in the largest connected component.
-We model the integer programming problem in AMPL with CPLEX 12.10 \cite{studio2017cplex} as the solver.
+Table \ref{tbl:tests} reports the networks we use for our experiments organized by the number of edges in the network.
+The top four networks are well known in the field of community detection, while the bottom six are known illicit networks.
+For the Italian Gangs, London Gangs, and Montreal Gangs data sets, which have disconnected components, we delete the nodes that are not in the largest connected component.
+While this is not a necessary modification, we do so to simplify the networks.
+We model the integer programming problem in AMPL with CPLEX 20.1 \cite{studio2017cplex} as the solver.
 Experiments are conducted on a laptop with an Intel\textsuperscript{\textregistered} Core\textsuperscript{TM} i5-8250 CPU @ 1.6 GHz - 1.8 GHz and 16 GB RAM running Windows 10.
 We set a time limit of $7200$ seconds.
 We develop the heuristics in R using the iGraph package \cite{igraph}.
-Due to integer programming limitations, we additionally restrict the set of edges considered for addition in thee experiments.
+Due to integer programming limitations, we additionally restrict the set of edges considered for addition in these experiments.
 To ensure feasibility, we start with the set of edges identified by the heuristics with post-processing and without edge restrictions as the initial set of allowable edges.
 We then generate the list of all pairs of nodes with shortest path length $2$ between them, and randomly select from that list to add to the set of allowable edges.
 We consider $100$ edges for each network.